 At Whitehall Junior School, your child’s learning is taken from the National Curriculum and a locally agreed syllabus for religious education.
 The Curriculum aims to provide opportunities for all pupils to learn and achieve; to prepare all pupils for the opportunities, responsibilities and experiences of life.
 Through their learning experiences, our pupils are also encouraged to further their spiritual, moral, social and cultural development.
-In addition, we place a strong emphasis on embedding SEAL (social and emotional aspects of learning) within everything we do.

 Some of our best learning takes place outside of the classroom environment, it also occurs during playtimes.
 We encourage our children to make full use of the facilities on site.
 Lessons may take place in the ICT Suite, the cookery room, the Studio, by the pond area or on the field.
 Similarly, we take our children on visits which will enrich their learning experience.
 Such visits may be planned to deepen their understanding of a particular topic or to stimulate interest in a new theme of study.